galaxyproject/galaxy-hub/src/blog/2020-02-gvl5-beta/index.md

 ---
 date: '2020-02-14'
 title: "With Love: The All-new GVL 5.0 (beta)"
-authors: "Enis Afgan, Nuwan Goonasekera, Alexandru Mahmoud, Alex Ostrovsky"
+authors: "Enis Afgan, Nuwan Goonasekera, Alexandru Mahmoud, Alex Ostrovsky, the GVL and Galaxy teams"
 tease: "Now more reliable, with better security, and with new features."
 image: "/src/blog/2020-02-gvl5-beta/gvl5.png"
 highlight: true